UppermanJ/ContactsApi/README.md

 * appsettings.Json line 8
 * nlog.config line 6

 > **Note that the integration tests will require you to have an environment variable with the desired directory for the integration database location.
-That environment variable is named `Coding_Challenge_Upperman` nad is referenced in the file LiteDbTestBase on line 15.**
+That environment variable is named `Coding_Challenge_Upperman` and is referenced in the file LiteDbTestBase on line 15.**

 ## Required for build